Project #218 | Supporting Child Survivors of Sexual Violence in Bolivia

-Bolivia has the highest rates of sexual violence against women and girls in South America (Pan American Health Organization, 2012 & 2019).
-In partnership with Bolivia’s Ministry of Health, A Breeze of Hope conducted research on sexual violence rates in Bolivia, finding that 1 in 3 girls and 1 in 5 boys are sexually abused before age 18.
-What’s more, Bolivia’s Human Rights Defense Agency reported that 7 in 10 women suffer sexual violence during their lifetime, most during childhood and adolescents and that less than 2% of persons charged with sexual offenses are convicted.
+Bolivia has the highest rates of sexual violence against women and girls in South America, with 1 in 3 girls experiencing sexual abuse before age 18.
+Bolivia’s Human Rights Defense Agency reports that 7 in 10 Bolivian women suffer sexual violence during their lifetime, but less than 2% of persons charged with sexual offenses are convicted.
 The living situation of child survivors in Bolivia is grave.
 Poverty, a collapsed and underfunded judicial system, endemic corruption, and cultural trends that romanticize gender-based violence all conspire to produce a social context that suppresses girls’ voices, making it extremely difficult to seek justice and professional services.
 A Breeze of Hope is currently the only specialized center in Cochabamba, Bolivia offering a full range of professional services to these children.

 Our Collective Impact